FabianoR27/FabianoR27/README.md

 ###

-<p align="left">My name is Fabiano, I'm 29 and I'm a system dev student from São Paulo, Brazil. 😎🚀</p>
+<p align="left">My name is Fabiano, I'm 29 years old, an IT student from São Paulo, Brazil, and I'm trying to become a Front-End Developer. 😎🚀</p>

 ##